Stockport Air Raid Shelters

 Four sets of underground air raid shelter tunnels for civilian use were dug into the red sandstone rock below the town centre.
-Preparation started in September 1938 and the first set of shelters was opened on 28 October 1939; Stockport was not bombed until 11 October 1940.
+Preparation started in September 1938 and the first set of shelters were opened on 28 October 1939; Stockport was not bombed until 11 October 1940.
 The smallest of the tunnel shelters could accommodate 2,000 people and the largest 3,850.
 It was subsequently expanded to take up to 6,500 people.

-In 1948, the shelters were sealed off from the public.
+In 1948 the shelters were sealed off from the public.

 The largest of the Stockport Air Raid Shelters have been open to the public since 1996 as part of the town's museum service.

 Tunnels

 Brinksway

-The Brinksway shelter in Edgeley had a capacity for 1,085 bunks and 1,735 seats.
+The Brinksway shelter in Edgeley had a capacity for 1,085 bunks and seats for 1,735 people.

 The excavations for the shelter expanded upon the 17th-century Brinksway Caves, which had previously been used as a shelter by navvies working on the Stockport Viaduct.

 Chestergate

-The Chestergate Shelter is the largest and most well known of the shelters, originally able accommodate 3,850 people before an expansion doubled the capacity to 6,500.
+The Chestergate Shelter is a large and well known shelter system, originally able to accommodate 3,850 people before an expansion doubled the capacity to 6,500.

-The shelter was formally opened on 28 October 1939 by the Mayoress of Stockport.
+The Stockport shelter was formally opened on 28 October 1939 by the Mayoress of Stockport.

-Due to the 'luxurious' amenities such as 16-seater chemical toilets, electric lighting and a canteen, the shelter was dubbed by locals as the 'Chestergate hotel'.
+Due to the 'luxurious' amenities such as 16-seater chemical toilets, electric lighting and a canteen, local people dubbed the shelter the 'Chestergate Hotel'.

 The shelter was opened to the public in 1996 as a museum.
-In 2014, Stockport Metropolitan Borough Council announced plans to cut funding to the museum and place it under an independent trust.
-In 2019, several staff were placed on redundancy notice, with plans announced to cut opening hours the following year.
+In 2014 Stockport Metropolitan Borough Council announced plans to cut funding to the museum and place it under an independent trust.
+In 2019 several staff were placed on redundancy notice, with plans announced to cut opening hours the following year.
 The cut in opening hours and the installation of admissions charges were set to go ahead in April 2020.

 Dodge Hill

 The Dodge Hill shelter in Heaton Norris had a capacity for around 2,000 people.

-In 2013, two youths became trapped in the tunnels for over three hours, resulting in over twenty firefighters and seven emergency vehicles attending to rescue them.
-The following year, over thirty five firefighters arrived to extinguish a fire possibly ignited by rough sleepers.
+In 2013 two youths became trapped in the tunnels for over three hours, resulting in over 20 firefighters and seven emergency vehicles attending to rescue them.
+The following year, over 35 firefighters arrived to extinguish a fire possibly ignited by rough sleepers.